goodday451999/Counter-EYE/README.md

 # Dataset:
 The images and labels are taken from [University of Granada research group](https://sci2s.ugr.es/weapons-detection).
 For this project, we are using the region proposals approach.
-The data contains 3000 images of guns (mostly handguns) in `.jpg` format and their appropriate labels/annotations.
+The data contains 3000 images of weapons (Handguns, Knives) in `.jpg` format and their appropriate labels/annotations.

 For each image, there is an xml file that contains the class name of the object (like, pistol) and the coordinates of the box surrounding the object.